artsiomshushkevich/todo-be/README.md

-# finance-be
+# todo app

 ## Description

-BE part of personal finance app
+BE part of todo app